 A textbook is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook.

-The purpose of this activity is to enable the learner to successfully manage patients requiring oncologic care based on current therapeutic guidelines and best practice.
+The learning outcome of this activity is to enable the learner to successfully manage patients requiring oncologic care based on current therapeutic guidelines and best practice through interprofessional collaborative practice.

 At the conclusion of this program, the participant will be able to:

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.